-We intend to continue to expand the size and enhance the profile and reputation of our ground campus by, among other things, adding faculty, excelling in the performance areas such as athletics, theatre, music and dance, expanding upon our campus infrastructure and technological capabilities, developing our campus in Mesa, Arizona, and potentially adding additional locations in the Southwest United States.
+We intend to continue to expand the size and enhance the profile and reputation of our ground campus by, among other things, adding faculty, excelling in the performance areas such as athletics, theatre, music and dance, expanding upon our campus infrastructure and technological capabilities, and potentially adding additional locations in the Southwest United States.
 These activities will require significant capital expenditures.